lakenen/teledraw-canvas/Readme.md

 ### Picking a tool

-Currently, the tools available are 'pencil', 'eraser', 'fill', 'rectangle', 'line', 'ellipse', 'eyedropper' and (if zoom is enabled) 'grab'.
+Currently, the tools available are 'pencil', 'arrow', 'eraser', 'fill', 'rectangle', 'line', 'ellipse', 'eyedropper' and (if zoom is enabled) 'grab'.
 You can select them with `setTool`.

 ```js
 // pencil